cloud-hybrid/factory/README.md

 > ***The Twelve-factor app [...] requires strict separation of config from code.
 Config varies substantially across deploys, code does not.***
 > - [**III.
 Config**](https://12factor.net/config), *The 12-Factor Application*

-The design philosophies and motivations behind `@cloud-vault/factory` are simple:
+The design philosophies and motivations behind `cloud-factory` are simple:

 - Provide development-lifecycle efficiencies
 - Generate human readable, *universally unique identifiers*